SeanBunch/pomodoro-timer/README.md

 Started converting the app to use redux.
 Finshed with installing packages needed for redux-toolkit.
 START PAUSE button now works in redux.
 I will be converting each feature one by one to redux to update the app to a more modern state managment system.

-Staging branch created to carefully test application after merge.
+Staging branch created to carefully test application after merges before deployment.

+Beginning to work on log in backend and front end.

+Still have some more states that can be converted to redux.